Cudderson/natural-selection/README.md

 <br>

 ### In the context of computer science, genetic algorithms (GAs) are optimization algorithms based on the process of natural selection.
-(In this project's implementation, our algorithm will attempt to optimize a species of organisms' ability to reach a trivial target goal.) <<< Consider if this should wait until Algorithm section)
+  - #### *In this project's implementation, our algorithm will attempt to optimize a species of organisms' ability to reach a target goal*

 #